CoelAllen/CoelAllen/README.md

 Puzzles and logic problems interest me greatly, so the dev world seemed like a perfect fit.
 I love seeing into the machinery of a system and learning why it does what it does.
 Contact me below and let's get cracking!

-+ 💾 **Tech Stacks:** Flutter, Javascript(Vue.js, React.js and currently learning Angular), AWS, BigQuery, C#, .Net, sql, Node.js, Mongo.db, CSS/Bootstrap/Tailwind, HTML & more.
++ 💾 **Tech Stacks:** Flutter, Vue, React, AWS, BigQuery, PostgreSQL, C#, .Net, sql, Node.js, CSS/Bootstrap/Tailwind, HTML & more.

 + 📝 [Check out my Portfolio Page!](https://react-tailwind-portfolio-seven.vercel.app/#)